LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D1-NodeAndDevTools.md

 ## Objectives for This Week

-- To introduce you to commonly used JavaScript development tools including Node.js and Webpack.
+- To introduce you to commonly used JavaScript development tools including Node.js and Vite.
 - To introduce you to using the web browser's LocalStorage for storing client-side data.
 - To develop your proficiency in designing, implementing, testing and debugging JavaScript web apps.

 ## Node.js

-Node.js, often just called simply "Node"[^1], is an open-source, cross-platform runtime environment that allows JavaScript to run outside a browser, enabling server-side scripting and command line applications.
+Node.js, often just called simply "Node", is an open-source, cross-platform runtime environment that allows JavaScript to run outside a browser, enabling server-side scripting and command line applications.
 It enables running JavaScript everywhere.

 In addition to enabling JavaScript apps to run witout a web browser, it enables JavaScript development tools that we will be using.